thw17/BIO598_Tutorial/README.md

 ```
 ./example.sh
 ```
-and you should see that our pipeline is runs exactly as it did earlier, only now using a single command.
+and you should see that our pipeline is runs exactly as it did earlier, only now using a single command (you might have gotten an "Exception in thread "main" picard.PicardException..." error along the way - this will happen if you did not delete the .dict file before starting, as it won't overwrite).
 Note that the ```./``` is required for your shell to recognize your script as a program.

 One quick note: if we want others to be able to use our script (either to run it, or adapt it for their own purposes), we need to ensure that the script gives everyone permission to read, write, or execute it.
 You can do this with the ```chmod``` command:
 ```